yoasyo25/career-development-curriculum/module_four/cold_outreach_ii.md

 A great way to approach your talk is to utilize the format of “here’s what I learned when I tried to _______."
 This is how you've learned from other developers and how they will learn from you.

 * Join #speakercorps on Slack to ask questions and get feedback from current students, alumni, and mentors on your talk
 * Want to get inspired?
-Check out [1508 alum Emily Freeman's talks](http://emilyfreeman.io/) or
+Check out [1508 alum Emily Freeman's talks](http://emilyfreeman.io/) or [1606-FE alum Madison Kerdnt's EmberConf talk](http://confreaks.tv/videos/emberconf2017-mastering-ember-from-the-perspective-of-a-n00b)

 #### Contact the Organizers
 Reach out to the organizers to find out their upcoming schedule and pitch your talk.
 Utilize the same cold outreach principles discussed above.